 I’ve read through a previous edition of the book, but it does get updated every year or two, so be sure to get the most recent edition for the latest strategies and tactics.

-Ultimate Guide To Google Ads is available from Amazon.
+Ultimate Guide To Google Ads is available from Amazon and Apple Books.

 4. Ultimate Guide To Facebook Advertising by Perry Marshall, Keith Krance, and Thomas Meloche